 Her research interests revolve around second language learning and teaching through new technologies, the roles of language teachers in the classroom and mediation.
 It is in this last interest where she is carrying out her PhD at Open University.
-She is examining the role of mediator that foreign language teachers play in the classroom and their personal and professional perceptions and reflections on this process.
+She is examining Spanish language teachers' mediation practices in Higher Education and their personal and professional perceptions and reflections on this process.

-She has taught Spanish since 2009 in various secondary schools in UK and at Coventry University as Spanish Assistant Lecturer, where she continues teaching.
-She is currently Associate Fellow of the Higher Education Academy (HEA), member of ELE-UK, ASELE and the AHBGI, and Chartered Linguist by CIOL.
+She is currently teaching Modern Spanish Language to undergradutates students at Warwick University.
+She has taught Spanish since 2009 at various HEIs and secondary schools in the UK.
+Her previous lecturer position was at Coventry University as Assistant Lecturer in Spanish.
+She is an Associate Fellow of the Higher Education Academy (HEA), member of ELE-UK, ASELE, AESLA and the AHBGI, and a Chartered Linguist and Midlands Comittee member by CIOL.